top of page

 • Look for therapists with training or certification in perinatal therapy.
 Perinatal Mental Health Certification (PMH-C) is a certification you may see after a therapist's name, indicating that they have obtained additional training to work with this unique population.

-• Ask about experience with working with those trying to get pregnant, those who are pregnant, or with postpartum struggles.
+• Ask about experience working with those trying to get pregnant, those who are pregnant, or with postpartum struggles.

 • Choose someone who makes you feel comfortable and heard.